-James M. Funk became a director in December 2008.
+Mr. Funk was elected as Lead Independent Director in 2015.
 Mr. Funk is an independent consultant and producer with over 30 years of experience in the energy industry.
-Mr. Funk served as Sr. Vice President of Equitable Resources and President of Equitable Production Co. from June 2000 until December 2003 and has been an independent consultant and oil and gas producer since that time.
+Mr. Funk served as Senior Vice President of Equitable Resources and President of Equitable Production Co. from June 2000 until December 2003.
 Previously, Mr. Funk was employed by Shell Oil Company for 23 years in senior management and technical positions.
-Mr. Funk has previously served on the boards of Westport Resources (2000 to 2004), Matador Resources Company (2003 to 2008) and Sonde Resources Corporation (2009 to 2014).
-Mr. Funk currently serves as a Director of Superior Energy Services, Inc., a public oil field services company headquartered in Houston, Texas.
+Mr. Funk has previously served on the boards of Westport Resources (2000 to 2004), and Matador Resources Company (2003 to 2008).
 Mr. Funk received a B.A. degree in Geology from Wittenberg University, a M.S. in Geology from the University of Connecticut, and a PhD in Geology from the University of Kansas.
 Mr. Funk is a Certified Petroleum Geologist.